 The Crusader Church of the Agony

 At the beginning of the 12th century, after a silence of about 500 years concerning the history of the place, pilgrims wrote that there was a small church on the site.
 This may have arisen during the period of tolerance that characterized the Fatimid rule during the 11th century.
-It is clear that in the middle of the 12th century the small church was replaced by a church larger than it and the ancient Byzantine church.
+In the middle of the 12th century, the small church was replaced by a church larger than it and the ancient Byzantine church.

 After the conquest of Jerusalem by Saladin in 1187, the evidence about the church ceased, and it may have been destroyed.
 In 1323 the existence of a church was reported again at the site, and apparently, this report reconciles with two different types of columns found on the site.
 This church, whether it was the original Crusader church or another church, was later destroyed in 1347.